rian39/notes/simondon_mode_tech_1989.md

 He is _among_ the machine which operate with him 12

-Through intermediary of margin of indetermination and not through automism that the machines can be grouped in coherent ensembles,  12
+Through intermediary of margin of indetermination and not through automatism that the machines can be grouped in coherent ensembles,  12

-Habital usage is not a good guid because it ...
+Habitual usage is not a good guide because it ...
 13

-3 levels of technical object: technical element, technical individual, nd technical ensemble 15
+3 levels of technical object: technical element, technical individual, and technical ensemble 15

-technicity tends to reside at the level of the ensemble today -- supplites unity and stability 16
+technicity tends to reside at the level of the ensemble today -- supplies unity and stability 16

 ## pt 1 ch 1